 Plus500 vs. The other brokers

 As we can see, Plus500 has quite a few more pros than cons.
 However, the real question is how does it compare with other brokers?
-For the purpose of the review, we will compare the platform to two others — eToro and XTB.
+For the purpose of the review, we will compare the platform to two others — Coinbase and XTB.

-In terms of trading fees, Plus500 finds itself halfway between eToro and XTB, with eToro having somewhat lower fees, while XTB is much more expensive.
+In terms of trading fees, Plus500 finds itself halfway between Coinbase and XTB, with Coinbase having somewhat lower fees, while XTB is much more expensive.
 However, when it comes to financing rates, Plus500 is clearly more expensive than the other two.

 Neither of the platforms has an account fee, while the XTB platform is the only one that does not feature an inactivity fee.
-As for withdrawal fees, XTB and Plus500 do not have any, while eToro features a fee of $25.
+As for withdrawal fees, XTB and Plus500 do not have any.

 All three platforms allow deposits via bank transfers, electronic wallets, and credit/debit cards.
-When it comes to withdrawals, eToro is the only one that has a withdrawal fee, which is the same as deposit fee — $25.
-However, all three platforms differ when it comes to the time necessary to complete withdrawal, with XTB needing a single day, Plus500 needing two days, while eToro typically requires three business days or more.
+When it comes to withdrawals, Coinbase is the only one that has a withdrawal fee, which is the same as deposit fee — $25.
+However, all three platforms differ when it comes to the time necessary to complete withdrawal, with XTB needing a single day, Plus500 needing two days, while Coinbase typically requires three business days or more.

 In terms of available products and markets, Plus500 provides the most currency pairs (59) and stock CFDs (1800).
 XTB provides the highest number of Stock index FCDs (34), ETF CFDs (87), commodity CFDs (21), as well as cryptocurrencies (16).